hinantin/AshMorph/reduplication/README.md

 #### Ideophones

-Otherwise known as whistled language.
+pan-Ashaninka ideophones are otherwise known as whistled language.

-Sound action words are inflected forms which portray an action, these are the only pan-Ashaninka words which may end in consonants.
+Ideophones are sound-action words which are inflected forms that portray an action, these are the only pan-Ashaninka words which may end in consonants.

 #### Ideophone Reduplication